tmalamut/user-registration/README.md

 # user-registration
 Continuing to learn Spring Boot during Summer '21

-Utilizes technologies like PostgreSQL and Spring Security.
+Utilizes PostgreSQL for the database.

 Learned about MailDev to test the mail functionality (email verification).